 Used sparingly, darker shades like charcoal or deep navy can add a sense of confidence and professionalism.
 They can be particularly effective in private or high-end practice branding, where a more refined feel is the goal.

-That said, too much dark can feel heavy or overly corporate.
-It’s usually best reserved for accents, typography or contrast rather than dominant colours.
+Too much black, though, can feel heavy or overly corporate.
+It’s usually best reserved for accents, typography, or contrast—rather than dominant colours.

 How patients respond to colour

 Most patients won’t consciously analyse your colour scheme.
-But subconsciously, it sets the mood.
+But it subconsciously shapes their mindset.
 A clean, calming palette can ease nerves before treatment.
-A fresh, well-balanced design can communicate that your practice is modern, professional and caring.
+A fresh, well-balanced design can communicate that your practice is modern, professional, and caring.

 Choosing what fits your practice

 Are you a family-focused practice in a small community?
-A soft, friendly palette with warm tones might work well.
+Soft, friendly palettes with warm tones might work well.
 Running a high-spec cosmetic clinic?
 A cooler, minimalist scheme with carefully chosen accents could be more fitting.

-The key is to make choices that feel authentic to your practice, and to carry those choices through consistently — from your logo and website to signage and print materials.
+The key is to make choices that feel authentic to your practice and to carry those choices through consistently—from your logo and website to signage and printed materials.

 Final thoughts

 Colour might seem like a small part of your brand, but it’s one of the most powerful.
-Used thoughtfully, it can calm, build trust and create a clear sense of who you are as a practice.
+Used thoughtfully, it can unify your identity and create a stronger emotional response to your practice.

-If you’re reviewing your brand or starting from scratch, take time to think about what your colours are saying — before your patients even step through the door.
+If you’re reviewing your brand or starting from scratch, take time to think about what your colours are saying—before your patients sense it for themselves.

 Ready to Strengthen Your Practice’s Brand?